-Despite of the relationships rough set theory can be viewed in its own rights, as an the independent discipline.
+Rough set theory overlaps to a certain degree many other mathematical theories.
+Despite of the relationships rough set theory can be viewed in its own rights, as the independent discipline.

-Rough set theory has found many interesting applications.
-The rough set approach seems to be of fundamental importance to AI and cognitive sciences, especially in the areas of machine learning, knowledge acquisition, decision analysis, knowledge discovery from databases, expert systems, inductive reasoning and pattern recognition.
-It seems of particular importance to decision support systems.
+The theory seems to be of fundamental importance to AI and cognitive sciences, especially in the areas of machine learning, knowledge acquisition, decision analysis, knowledge discovery from databases, expert systems, inductive reasoning and pattern recognition and data mining.